 Roanoke Branch (1955): Counties of Alleghany, Bland, Botetourt, Buchanan, Carroll, Craig, Dickenson, Floyd, Franklin, Giles, Grayson, Henry, Lee, Montgomery, Patrick, Pulaski, Roanoke, Russell, Scott, Smyth, Tazewell, Washington, Wise, and Wythe.
 Cities of Roanoke and Salem.

-Four Student Chapters are located within the Virginia Section.
-Student Chapters are located at University of Virginia, Virginia Military Institute, Virginia Polytechnic Institute and State University (Virginia Tech), and Old Dominion.
+Five Student Chapters are located within the Virginia Section.
+Student Chapters are located at University of Virginia, Virginia Military Institute, Virginia Polytechnic Institute and State University (Virginia Tech), Old Dominion University, and Liberty University.